-Answer: Your car’s damages may be covered, if you have comprehensive coverage on it.
+Your car’s damages may be covered if you have comprehensive coverage.

-Comprehensive covers damages to your vehicle that are from “other than collision” incidents.
+Comprehensive insurance covers damages to your vehicle from “other than collision” incidents.
 This may include wiring in your car that a wild animal chewed on and damaged.
 It really depends upon the terms of your specific car insurance policy.

 This wouldn’t be considered vandalism or malicious malice since the mice weren’t intentionally trying to damage your vehicle.
 It may be considered contact with an animal, but normally this is to cover your vehicle when you hit or strike an animal on the roadway.

-Some car insurance policies will cover electrical damage to your vehicle that is caused by animals chewing through your wires; however, there are other auto insurance providers that don’t cover this type of damage.
+Some car insurance policies will cover electrical damage to your vehicle caused by animals chewing through your wires; however, other auto insurance providers don’t cover this type of damage.
 This is why it is important to read through the specific perils that your comprehensive coverage says it covers or says that it doesn’t (through exclusions).

 Your policy should give detailed information on what your comprehensive insurance covers, such as theft, fire, glass damage, etc.

 Car insurance policies are stated policies for the most part, meaning that if the peril is listed, it’s covered; if it isn’t, then no dice.
 This allows some car insurance companies to deny claims for damage, such as rodents eating your wiring, that isn’t specifically listed as a peril.

 Other insurance companies do cover such damage but don’t may list it specifically.
 This is typically when the provider’s comprehensive coverage not only states covered perils but also notes that coverages are “not limited to” the listed items, thus your situation may still fall under their comprehensive coverage guidelines.

 If you’re unable to make a comprehensive claim with your car insurance company, your homeowner’s policy won’t cover this damage to your car.